Chinese Crisis: The Huawei Hostage

 – On one hand, Canada is completely caving to U.S. and Israel opposition towards Iran, when it should’ve be a given (from the get-go) that China is economically and politically aligned with Iran.
 What one should find highly questionable is why Canada sides with the U.S. over something like this rather than over Protectionism or opposing mass-immigration like Trump has been doing.

-– On the other hand, if Skycom is completely owned by Huawei, it seems like a pedantic distinction to penalize Wanzhou for using funds for one rather than the other, especially insofar as one is contained within the other.
+– On the other hand, if Skycom is completely owned by Huawei, it seems like a pedantic distinction to penalize Wanzhou for using funds for one rather than the other, especially insofar as one is a subsidiary of the other.

 Even more important is the fact that China has been struggling to put an international brand out on the global market in order to be internationally competitive.
 At this point, they have Huawei and Alibaba, but now that the U.S. is taking these actions, it is compromising China’s ability to compete against U.S. megacorps like Apple or Google.
 This is itself a precedent for conflict in a similar way to how the U.S. engaging in trade embargoes with Japan in WW2 was a deliberate precedent for Pearl Harbour, as has been revealed through the the McCollum memo, which was naval intelligence from that time.
 Most notoriously, the US will use organizations like the IMF and World Bank to ruin the ability for less developed nations to compete by issuing high-interest loans as a part of Structural Adjustment Programs that privatize and deregulate more nationalized and regulated economies.
 In light of the fact that Huawei is one example of China actually operating and succeeding within the global market, one should realize how futile negotiations are insofar as Wanzhou is under arrest.